khamdoun/khamdoun/README.md

 - 👋 Hi, I’m @khamdoun
-- 👀 I’m interested in ...
-SQL
+- 👀 I’m interested in ... data analysis
 - 🌱 I’m currently learning ...
-Google Data Analytics Certificate Program
+PostgreSQL, Tableau, keeping up with my MS Excel skills
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...